chaitanyame/local-lakehouse/README.md

 # in case you want to reacreate images after your chagne
 docker-compose up --build --force-recreate
  ```

+Caution:
+> Note: you may get error due to volume mapping if your local app/ directory is not writable by docker.
+There are mulitple ways to solve this.
+> Like giving access to UID:GID defined in docker container.
+> As a last resort you can do `chmod -R 777 app/` but this is not a recommended way to handle this.
+> I will try to automate this in later release.

 ### UI's: Various User Interface